Guy-Koliko/Guy-Koliko/README.md

 ### A passionate technolust from Ghana.

-🔭 I'm a self-taught python developer and ready for any freelance software projectfor free.<br>
+🔭 I'm a self-taught python developer and ready for any freelance software project for free.<br>
 🔭 I beleive in hardwork,Perseverance and most of all self dscipline.

 📧 edemrobin@gmail.com